ykaravas/Cryptography_Projects/elgamal_ykaravas/README.md

 to run above commands with python<version_num> file.py instead. e.g. python3.5 elgamal.py

-When program is started, you shoud see the following:
+When program is started, you should see the following:

 	               MAIN PROGRAM FUNCTIONALITY & COMMAND LINE OPTIONS: